tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 te-node-id:

 > A type representing the identifier for a node in a TE topology.
-The identifier is represented as 4 octets in dotted-quad notation.
-This attribute MAY be mapped to the Router Address TLV described in Section 2.4.1 of {{?RFC3630}}, the TE Router ID described in Section 3 of {{?RFC6827}}, the Traffic Engineering Router ID TLV described in Section 4.3 of {{?RFC5305}}, or the TE Router ID TLV described in Section 3.2.1 of {{?RFC6119}}.
+The identifier is represented either as 4 octets in dotted-quad notation or as 16 octets in full, mixed, shortened, or shortened-mixed IPv6 address notation.

+> This attribute MAY be mapped to the Router Address TLV described in Section 2.4.1 of {{?RFC3630}}, the TE Router ID described in Section 3 of {{?RFC6827}}, the Traffic Engineering Router ID TLV described in Section 4.3 of {{?RFC5305}}, or the TE Router ID TLV described in Section 3.2.1 of {{?RFC6119}}.
 The reachability of such a TE node MAY be achieved by a mechanism such as that described in Section 6.2 of {{?RFC6827}}.

 te-topology-id: